ibexa/documentation-user/docs/creating_content_advanced.md

 Files uploaded through the **File** field will be added as separate Content items in the Media Library.

+#### Deleting Forms

+A Form cannot be deleted if it is in use on any page.
+If you select a Form in the Form Manager and choose **Delete Form**, you will have the option to go to the page where it is used and remove it.
+Only then can you delete the form.

+!!! caution

+    Any data collected will be lost when you delete a form.
+Remember to download any relevant data before removing forms.

 #### Best Practices: Forms

 ##### Avoiding possible inconsistency in forms